-- Antibacterial liquid soaps:

-- child care guidance advises they are unnecessary and may increase the risk of bacterial resistance [8,9]

-- Alcohol-based gels:

-- child care quidance advises they only have a role only when hand washing facilities are not available (e.g. excursions) [9] - they do not replace washing with soap and water, and hand washing is always the required method if hands are visibly soiled [10] - if alcohol-based gel is used it should not be used concomitantly with soap [10] - if used the following principles are summarised below [10]: - a 'palmful' should be applied (though the specific volume required is unknown, 1ml has been demonstrated to be significantly less effective than 3ml [10]) - hands should be rubbed together covering all surfaces (as for hand washing), until completely dry - the entire process is recommended to last for 20-30 seconds - Cloth towels/multiple-use towels: - not recommended due to increased risk of re-contamination and cross infection [9,10] - Health Protection Scotland advise if non-disposable hand towels are used they should be identified as only for drying hands and washed at least daily [8] - Warm air dryers: - not recommended in child care and WHO guidance mainly on the basis of poor compliance and inadequate drying: access at the dryer is restricted to one person at a time, and the time taken to dry hands is longer than that needed with paper towels [9,10] - if air driers are used they should dry hands as effectively and quickly as paper towels, and should have been proven not to be associated with the aerosolisation of pathogens (a concern raised by one study)[10]
+- Water rinsing alone: - detergent is required to remove fats and oils present on soiled hands [10] - Solid bars of soap: - childcare guidance advises against use as there is higher risk of contamination and risk of the soap not being used [8,9] - in non-specific settings, WHO advise that bar soap may be used, provided the bar is small and stored in a rack that facilitates drainage and allows the soap to dry between uses (there is some evidence that the actual hazard of transmitting microorganisms through washing with previously used soap bars is minimal) [10] - Antibacterial liquid soaps: - childcare guidance advises they are unnecessary and may increase the risk of bacterial resistance [8,9] Alcohol-based gels: - childcare guidance advises they only have a role only when hand washing facilities are not available (e.g. excursions) [9] - they do not replace washing with soap and water, and hand washing is always the required method if hands are visibly soiled [10] - if alcohol-based gel is used it should not be used concomitantly with soap [10] - if used the following principles are summarised below [10]: - a 'palmful' should be applied (though the specific volume required is unknown, 1ml has been demonstrated to be significantly less effective than 3ml in adults [10]) - hands should be rubbed together covering all surfaces (as for hand washing), until completely dry - the entire process is recommended to last for 20-30 seconds - Cloth towels/multiple-use towels: - not recommended due to increased risk of re-contamination and cross infection [9,10] - Health Protection Scotland advise if non-disposable hand towels are used they should be identified as only for drying hands and washed at least daily [8] - Warm air dryers: - not recommended in childcare and WHO guidance mainly on the basis of poor compliance and inadequate drying: access at the dryer is restricted to one person at a time, and the time taken to dry hands is longer than that needed with paper towels [9,10] - if air driers are used they should dry hands as effectively and quickly as paper towels, and should have been proven not to be associated with the aerosolisation of pathogens (a concern raised by one study)[10]

-Health Protection Scotland and NHMRC recommend that hands (child and adult) are washed: [8,9]
+Health Protection Scotland and NHMRC recommend that hands (child and adult) are washed [8,9]:

-- before and after eating or handling food and drink - after using the toilet, potty or nappy changing 367 - after nose-blowing, coughing or sneezing - after touching animals/animal waste 369 - after contact with contaminated surfaces such as rubbish bins, cleaning cloths - 370 before putting on and after removing protective gloves 371 - after children come in from outdoors (NHMRC recommendation) - when arriving at the centre and before they leave to go home 373
+- before and after eating or handling food and drink - after using the toilet, potty or nappy changing

+- after nose-blowing, coughing or sneezing - after touching animals/animal waste - after contact with contaminated surfaces such as rubbish bins, cleaning cloths - before putting on and after removing protective gloves - after children come in from outdoors (NHMRC recommendation) - when arriving at the centre and before they leave to go home

-A 2009 Cochrane review by Ejemot et al.[11] concluded the effectiveness of interventions to promote hand washing on reducing diarrheal episodes in children and adults, Fourteen RCTs were included, and considering only trial results that adjusted for cluster randomisation, interventions promoting hand washing resulted in a 39% reduction in diarrhoea episodes in children in institutions in high-income countries (incidence rate ratio 0.61, 95% CI 0.40 to 0.92; 2 trials), and a 32% reduction in diarrhoea episodes in children living in communities in low- or middle-income countries (IRR 0.68, 95% CI 0.52 to 0.90; 4 trials) [11].
+A 2009 Cochrane review by Ejemot et al.[11] concluded the effectiveness of interventions to promote hand washing on reducing diarrheal episodes in children and adults.
+Fourteen RCTs were included, and considering only trial results that adjusted for cluster randomisation, interventions promoting hand washing resulted in a 39% reduction in diarrhoea episodes in children in institutions in high-income countries (incidence rate ratio 0.61, 95% CI 0.40 to 0.92; 2 trials), and a 32% reduction in diarrhoea episodes in children in diarrhoea episodes in children living in communities in low- or middle-income countries (IRR 0.68, 95% CI 0.52 to 0.90; 4 trials) [11].